cSh4rk/cSh4rk.github.io/README.md

   - Some structural modifications for better SEO.
   - Some changes for better accessibility: aria attributes for SVG images used in website footer and posts, and more.
   - A Jekyll plugin to remove deprecated ARIA roles from Jekyll footnotes.
-  - Contains code to use Critical post-build to inline critical CSS for different webpages.
+  - Contains code to use Critical post-build to inline critical CSS for different page layouts.

 ✔ Multiple bugs in the original theme are fixed.